Best Steak Knives Review (Updated for 2017)

-Question #1 is what makes this or that a set of ‘best steak knives’?
+Question #1 - What makes this or that a set of ‘best steak knives’?

 Just like a good kitchen knife, for a good steak knife to make the cut, it’s gotta be sharp, comfortable, well-balanced, and sturdy.
 But that’s where the similarity ends.
 Steak knives differ from kitchen knives in two important ways: